laplcebeltrami/orderstat/README.md

 proposed methods using comprehensive simulation studies and subsequently apply to the resting-state functional magnetic resonance images.
 We conclude a statistically significant topological difference between the male and female brain networks.

-This code does the validation study of expected birth and death values published in https://arxiv.org/pdf/2204.02527.pdf.
-Run VALIDATION.m
-The codes are written by Das, S.
+This codes perform the validation study published in https://arxiv.org/pdf/2204.02527.pdf.
+Run VALIDATION.m The codes are written by Das, S.